 Forterra: Built on solid foundations

-A surprise when looking at Forterra’s figures is that their share price performance over the past couple of years is built on good foundations and is not based on a ‘jam tomorrow’ forecast.
+A surprise when looking at Forterra’s figures is that their share price performance over the past couple of years is built on good foundations.
+It is not based on a ‘jam tomorrow’ forecast.
 Growth here has been strong over the past couple of years as these figures from Stockopedia show:

-This debt was refinanced in the past year and appears to be comfortable, a £150m revolving credit facility and a £50m accordion shows plenty of headroom.
+This debt was refinanced in the past year and appears to be comfortable.
+There is a £150m revolving credit facility and a £50m accordion shows plenty of headroom.
 Cash collection appears to be strong, with average receivables period of just over a month.
-There are no updated broker notes available today, but the last one (available on Research Tree) projects debt to increase slightly over the next couple of years due to a large-scale investment in manufacturing facilities.
+There are no updated broker notes available today.
+The last one (available on Research Tree) projects debt to increase slightly over the next couple of years.
+This is due to a large-scale investment in manufacturing facilities.

 Strong margins, or efficiencies?

 One of the most pleasing aspects of the business is the strong returns.
-We could assume that bricks and concrete are mere commodities and priced as such, but in the past few years operating margins have been at 18%.
-Profits have also jumped at a faster rate than turnover, so these factors could indicate either a strategic advantage in its products, or operational gearing where fixed cost proportions drop on increased production.
+We could assume that bricks and concrete are mere commodities and priced as such.
+But in the past few years operating margins have been at 18%.
+Profits have also jumped at a faster rate than turnover.
+These factors could indicate either a strategic advantage in its products, or operational gearing where fixed cost proportions drop on increased production.

 Perhaps both could be viable: Forterra are the only producer of the ‘London Brick’, which apparently features in approximately a quarter of UK housing stock.
 It is also possible to envisage that the marginal cost of producing one of these is pretty small, which explains the expansion in their Desford plant to boost capacities.